Challenging Drug Test Results: When Lab Evidence Is Questionable

 One of the most common consequences of representing yourself in court is that you will likely receive a longer sentence than if you hired a lawyer.
 This is because defendants who are convicted without representation have already proven that they lack knowledge of their rights to due process.
 The judges and prosecutors involved in your case are then more likely to view you as someone who won’t be as respectful of the justice system going forward, which can lead to unfair sentences or even convictions.

-If you want the best possible results for your case, it’s important to hire an experienced criminal defense lawyer who understands how to get favorable outcomes in Philadelphia.
-And the more severe your charges are, the more critical it is that you have a strong attorney on your side as early as possible.
+If you want possible results for your case, it’s important to hire an experienced criminal defense lawyer who understands how to get favorable outcomes.
+The more severe your charges are, the more critical it is that you have a strong attorney on your side as early as possible.

 2. Your Case Will Take Longer To Complete

 Another consequence of trying to handle your own case without legal representation is that it will take longer for proceedings to be completed.
-Your first step after being arrested should be to contact the best drug case lawyers in Philadelphia to discuss your case from start to finish.
-Many drug charges can take months or even years to fully resolve, and you will want your representative to be informed of all details as soon as possible in order to better plan a strategy for getting the best results.
+Your first step after being arrested should be to contact our drug case lawyers to discuss your case from start to finish.
+Many drug charges can take months or even years to fully resolve, and you will want your representative to be informed of all details as soon as possible in order to better plan a strategy for getting results.
 If you wait any longer before hiring an attorney, it could cause further delays in your trial.

 3. You’re More Likely To Be Convicted